mckennapsean/dissertation/content/06-worksheet.md

 categorize design decisions that were contextualized within a visualization design project, a cyber-security visualization dashboard [@mckenna2016].
 By utilizing this real-world visualization project, we were able to explain the theory with actual, tangible concepts.
-Additionally, we mocked up an example of this project using the design worksheets to illustrate how to capture a complex, iterative design process utilizing the design worksheets.
-An overview of this example is provided in the next chapter.
 We include a copy of our lecture materials and this example on the project website.[^worksheets]